-Under Metro's Service Council by lawsbylaws, all service changes must be reviewed and approved by their respective Service Council(s).
+Under Metro's Service Council by-laws, all service changes must be reviewed and approved by their respective Service Council(s).
 Public hearings are usually held at the same location where the Service Councils hold their meetings but may be held at other locations at their discretion.
-In order to be more accessible to those customers who would be affected by the proposed service changes.
-When a major service change program requires three or more requiring the associated Councils to hold public hearings affects three or more service regions, thus, an additional hearing will be held at a central location, normally at the Metro headquarters building, on an appropriate Saturday.
+When a major service change program requires three or more Councils to hold public hearings, an additional hearing will be held at a central location, normally at the Metro headquarters building, on an appropriate Saturday.
 In accordance with Metro's Administrative Code in Chapter 2-50 Public Hearings Subsection 2-50-020, Metro will hold a public hearing on all major service change or fare change proposals that are subject to a Title VI Equity Analysis.
-These proposals are subject to Metro Regional Service Council and Metro Board approval.
+These proposals are subject to Metro Service Council and Metro Board approval.